apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 this transaction and commit it.
 Meanwhile, Alice decides to lower her approval to Bob, and she issues another "approve" transaction that limits the amount of tokens to 2.
 It is important to note here, that "approve" sets the approved amount _to_ the specified value, it does not increase it _by_ the specified value.
-Therefore, `approve("Alice","Bob",3)` followed immediately by `approve("Alice","Bob",2)` (in the commit history) would result in a state where the amount of tokens approved to be used by Bob is 2, not 5.
+Therefore, `approve("Alice", "Bob", 3)` followed immediately by `approve("Alice", "Bob", 2)` (in the commit history) would result in a state where the amount of tokens approved to be used by Bob is 2, not 5.

 However, Bob is actively monitoring the transaction pool, and he observes that there are two approvals issued by Alice.
 So he quickly issues a